The complete list of program policies is available to students upon admission in the Physician Assistant Studies Student Handbook.

 The PAS program director, medical director, faculty and/or staff will not (except in case of emergency) provide medical treatment to physician assistant students.
 The PAS program office staff and/or faculty will not keep or have access to student health records.

 Criminal Background (CBSO) Check and Urine Drug Screen Policy

-PAS program requires a Criminal Background/Sex Offender (CBSO) check and urine drug screen (10 panel) of each student 30 days prior to matriculation into the program.
-Accepted students will be given instructions for completing both the Criminal Background/Sex Offender and Urine Drug Screen.
-In addition, these must be repeated no sooner than 30 days prior to the start of clinical rotations in Year 2 of the program.
-CBSO check and Urine Drug Screen are done at the expense of the student.
+The PAS Program requires a Criminal Background/Sex Offender (CBSO) check and urine drug screen (10 panel) of each student prior to matriculation into the program.
+Accepted students will be given instructions for completing the Criminal Background/Sex Offender check.
+The CBSO must be repeated prior to the start of the clinical year (Year 2) of the program.
+All CBSO checks are done at the expense of the student.

 Information obtained for the purpose of and during the CBSO and Urine Drug Screen will be retained by the PAS program office separate from other student educational and academic records.
 Confidentiality will be maintained consistent with FERPA and any other appropriate guidelines.

-Grievous report in criminal background check or a positive Urine Drug Screen for non-prescribed drugs will be grounds for withdrawing the offer of admission or dismissal from the program.
+Grievous report in criminal background check or a positive Urine Drug Screen for non-prescription drugs may be grounds for withdrawing the offer of admission or dismissal from the program.

 Dominican University PAS students are expected to conduct themselves in a professional manner in the classroom, at clinical sites, on campus and at all other times.
 Students are expected to arrive punctually and participate in all didactic activities and submit all assignments on time.
 Conventional wisdom is to plan to arrive 15 minutes early each day so unexpected delays such as weather or traffic are accounted for.
 Student are expected to interact with each other, faculty, staff and patients and their families in a manner that reflects the Dominican University values of integrity, fairness, respect, community, responsibility and truthfulness.